musikele/musikele.github.io/_drafts/a-review-of-the-book-the-phoenix-project.md

 During the whole book we'll meet several roles, like **Wes** and **Patty** (two managers who work in Operations), **Brent** (an IT Engineer that seems to be the only one to know what's going on in every single moment), **Steve** (the CEO), **John** (the Security Officier) and **Erik** (the guru).

 The book, expecially in the first part, is fantastic.
-You'll see that, no matter what they do, things continue to randomly break :)
+You'll see that, no matter what they do, things continue to randomly break!
+Just like reality.

 If you, like me, started working in IT during 2010, you probably remember the pain of releasing software in production.
 The root cause is that there's a profund mismatch in skills from people who work in IT operation (those who are specialized in configuring _machines_) and those who work in development.

 Luckily, DevOps (and Agile) has come to the rescue.
 Now many companies do or can do [10 deploys per day](https://www.youtube.com/watch?v=LdOe18KhtT4).
-Isn't it great? :)
+Isn't it great?